saullocastro/cubature/README.rst

 anywhere:

 .. code::

     python setup.py install

-If you are changing the ``_cubature.pyx`` file, you must have Cython installed in order to create a new ``_cubature.c`` file.
+If you are changing ``_cubature.pyx``, you must have Cython installed in order to create a new ``_cubature.c`` file (the same is valid for ``_test_integrands.pyx``).
 The ``setup.py`` script will automatically try to use the Cython compiler first.

-If you want to build only a local ``_cubature.pyd`` file, go to ``./cubature`` and type:
+If you want to build it locally (without installing in Python's ``site-packages``) just type:

 .. code::

-    python setup.py build_ext -i
+    python setup.py build_ext --inplace clean

 Running the tests
 -----------------

 The Python wrapper has been proven using test integrands from the C package and some additional testing functions from Genz.
 The integrands were implemented in Cython and verified with Mathematica.

 After building cubature, run the unit tests with the ```pytest``` package in the package directory.
 Be aware that this takes several minutes.

 Examples